 The volunteer house is located on campus; there are 4 volunteer bedrooms and 2 bathrooms.
-The rooms sleep up to two people, so depending on how many volunteers are there you will normally share with another (same gender) volunteer.
+The rooms sleep up to three people, so depending on how many volunteers are there you will normally share with another (same gender) volunteer.
 Internet and laundry facilities are available on campus.
 As the campus is shared with the children and staff it is completely smoking / drug / alcohol free and volunteers must respect this.

 |Before you go||On your placement|

 |Not included: Flights, travel insurance, visa (if required), criminal records check.
 Budgeting guidance is provided in our information booklet which we will email you when you apply.|

 PoD is run as a non-profit volunteer organisation.
 Fee levels are set to match costs and any surplus monies are distributed to the projects we work with via the PoD Charity - for more details click here.

 PoD is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.